Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 - **Slide presentation** (30 mins): Slide presentation on the principles of research software citation, and how and why to cite research software and make your own research software citable.
 Slides in Resource 1 can be reused or adapted with proper citation.
 - **Discussion/Think-Pair-Share Activity** (30 mins): (Adapted from the activity in Resource 2) Learners should be given the following prompt to discuss with one another in pairs:
-    - Suppose that a researcher approaches you to ask how to cite the software they have used during a research paper they have been writing and they provide you with the list below, which software would you recommend the researchers to cite and which not?
+    - Suppose that a researcher approaches you to ask how to cite the software they have used for a research paper they have been writing and they provide you with the list below, which software would you recommend the researchers to cite and which not?
 Why?
         - Ubuntu - Operating System
         - Microsoft word - text editor (used to write the paper, take notes)
         - Git - Version control software